khaledkah/MoreRed/README.md

 # MoreRed: Molecular Relaxation by Reverse Diffusion

 [MoreRed](https://arxiv.org/abs/2404.10935) is a generative diffusion model that can generate new structures or denoise arbitrarily noisy ones.
-Unlike previous methods, which require labeled equilibrium and non-equilibrium structures, MoreRed is trained using **exclusively unlabeled equilibrium structures**.
+Unlike previous geometry relaxation methods, which require labeled equilibrium and non-equilibrium structures, MoreRed is trained using **exclusively unlabeled equilibrium structures**.
 Despite this, it effectively relaxes non-equilibrium structures, achieving competitive results with **100 times less data**, exhibiting better robustness to the noise level in the input and reducing computation time during relaxation.

 <table align="center", border=0>
   <tr>